 Two Step Fresh Peach Pound Cake Recipe

-The cake was rising tall and fluffy when I peeked at it baking.
-When I tasted the first bite, this Two Step Fresh Peach Pound Cake Recipe was buttery, moist, and tasted like peaches!
+When I peeked at it baking, the cake was rising tall and fluffy.
+When I tasted the first bite, this Two-Step Fresh Peach Pound Cake Recipe was buttery, moist, and tasted like peaches!

 It’s a winner.

-In the spirit of full disclosure, because of the 1/2 cup peach schnapps in this cake recipe, this cake definitely has a boozy smell and flavor.
+In the spirit of full disclosure, this cake recipe contains 1/2 cup of peach schnapps, which definitely gives it a boozy smell and flavor.

-If you are not an alcohol fan, you can use 1 cup of buttermilk or peach-flavored drink and omit the peach schnapps.
+If you are not an alcohol fan, use 1 cup of buttermilk or peach-flavored drink and omit the peach schnapps.
 Your cake will have a slightly less noticeable peach flavor.

 The conventional wisdom accepted by just about everyone in the food world is that all the alcohol you add to a dish evaporates or dissipates during cooking.
 It is wrong.
 In fact, you have to cook something for a good 3 hours to eradicate all traces of alcohol.